ChloeHJ/TRAP/README.md

-# TRAP: A robust deep learning platform to make CD8+ T-cell epitope prediction
+# TRAP: A robust deep learning workflow to predict CD8+ T-cell epitopes

 TRAP allows for the robust prediction of CD8+ T-cell epitopes from MHC-I ligands.
 It employs a deep learning-based platform for predicting immunogenicity and a DecisionTree classifier to estimate the degree of correctness.